Skip to main content

 Rest stops, refuel points, and overnight suggestions along this route.

-city in York County, South Carolina, United States
+city in Laurens County, South Carolina, United States

 Mid-route town